defndaines/dal/README.md

 ### Math

 Note, random/0 is [0,1), random/1 is [1,n].
-Also, random always seeds from 1, so in real usages, set the `randomseem` first.
+Also, random always seeds from 1, so in real usages, set the `randomseed` first.

 ```
 > math.huge